1977 Cannes Film Festival

-The 30th Cannes Film Festival was held from 13 to 27 May 1977.
-The Palme d'Or went to the Padre Padrone by Paolo and Vittorio Taviani.
-A new non-competitive section, "Le Passé composé", is held at this festival only and focuses on compilations.
-This section, along with sections "Les Yeux fertiles" and "L'Air du temps" of the previous two years, were integrated into Un Certain Regard in 1978.
+The 30th Cannes Film Festival took place from 13 to 27 May 1977.
+Italian filmmaker Roberto Rossellini served as jury president for the main competition.

-The festival opened with The Bishop's Bedroom, directed by Dino Risi and closed with Slap Shot, directed by George Roy Hill.
+Italian filmmakers Paolo and Vittorio Taviani won the Palme d'Or, the festival's top prize, for their drama film Padre Padrone.

-Jury
+A new non-competitive section, Le Passé composé, was held only at this edition, focusing on compilations.
+This section, along with Les Yeux fertiles and L'Air du temps of the previous two years, were later integrated into the Un Certain Regard in 1978.

-The following people were appointed as the Jury of the 1977 feature film competition:
+The festival opened with The Bishop's Bedroom by Dino Risi, and closed with Slap Shot by George Roy Hill.